idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

         className : String

 **Note** that it is no longer possible to use the ``addStudent`` method from earlier as that would change the size of the class.
-To provide an add student the function must specify in the type that the size of the class has been increased by one.
-As the size if specified using natural numbers, the new value can be incremented using the successor constructor.
+A method to add a student must now specify in the type that the size of the class has been increased by one.
+As the size is specified using natural numbers, the new value can be incremented using the ``S`` constructor.

 .. code-block:: idris